American Hi-Fi (album): Release

 On November 26, 2000, American Hi-Fi was announced for release early next year.
 The following month, American Hi-Fi toured the US east coast with SR-71.
 "Flavor of the Weak" was released to radio on January 9, 2001.
 On February 12, the band performed on The Late Late Show with Craig Kilborn.
 American Hi-Fi was released through Island Records on February 27 of that year.
 The UK version included the demo "Black Satellite", and the music video for "Flavor of the Weak".
 For the following two months, American Hi-Fi supported Eve 6 on their headlining US tour.

 Following this, the band went on a six-week US tour with Our Lady Peace, and played some shows in Canada.
 While in Canada, they appeared and performed on MuchMusic and Open Mike with Mike Bullard.
 In late May, the band performed at the HFStival.
 In June and July, the band again supported Eve 6, this time as part of the Civic Tour.
 "Flavor of the Weak" was released as a single in Europe on August 24, 2001; the European version included "Blue Day", a demo of "Vertigo", and an acoustic version of "Flavor of the Weak", while the Australian version featured the "Vertigo" demo, alongside "Scar", and the music video for "Flavor of the Weak".
 The song's music video is a homage to the film Heavy Metal Parking Lot (1986); the idea for it originated from a party while on tour.

 In September and October, the band embarked on the Launch Vibreaker Tour in the US.
 They played a one-off show in the UK in November with the 45s.
-"Another Perfect Day" was released as a single in 2001, with the bonus tracks "Still Sideways", "Wall of Sound", and the demo "Black Satellite".
+"Another Perfect Day" was released to modern rock radio stations on June 25, 2001.
+The CD version included "Still Sideways", "Wall of Sound", and the demo "Black Satellite" as extra tracks.
 The song's music video featured Patton Oswalt dressed as a hot dog mascot.
 The live album Rock n' Roll Noodle Shop: Live from Tokyo, recorded in Japan, was released in May 2002.
 In 2016, the band released an acoustic version of the album, dubbed American Hi-Fi Acoustic.